Africanized bee: Impact on apiculture

 In areas of suitable temperate climate, the survival traits of Africanized honey bee colonies help them outperform European honey bee colonies.
 They also return later and work under conditions that often keep European honey bees hive-bound.
-This is the reason why they have gained a well-deserved reputation as superior honey producers, and those beekeepers who have learned to adapt their management techniques now seem to prefer them to their European counterparts.
+This is the reason why they have gained a reputation as superior honey producers, and those beekeepers who have learned to adapt their management techniques now seem to prefer them to their European counterparts.
 Studies show that in areas of Florida that contain Africanized honey bees, the honey production is higher than in areas in which they do not live.
-It is also becoming apparent that Africanized honey bees have another advantage over European honey bees in that they seem to show a higher resistance to several health issues, including parasites such as Varroa destructor, some fungal diseases like chalkbrood, and even the mysterious colony collapse disorder which is currently plaguing beekeepers.
+It is also becoming apparent that Africanized honey bees have another advantage over European honey bees in that they seem to show a higher resistance to several health issues, including parasites such as Varroa destructor, some fungal diseases like chalkbrood, and even the mysterious colony collapse disorder which was plaguing beekeepers in the early 2000's.
 Despite all its negative factors, it is possible that the Africanized honey bee might actually end up being a boon to apiculture.